KaleStahl/Pokemon-Proxying/README.md

 - The API doesn't always have the highest quality scans, especially for older cards.
 As such, not all images can be properly scaled to the target DPI.

 ## History
+Version 0.1.2 (2026- 5-17) Sped up runtime and fixed querying so cards are almost always found.
+Expected to be the final terminal application release.
+Next release should have a functional GUI.

 Version 0.1.1 (2026- 5-16) Added ability to change image data for printing.

-Version 0.1.1 (2026-5-7) Initial Release with barebones functionality.
+Version 0.1.0 (2026-5-7) Initial Release with barebones functionality.

 ## License
 The MIT License (MIT)